RoamGuru Roam Guru

 • Accompaniment: Buy a bottle of white wine from the nearby cave or a glass of cider

-Option 2—Restaurant: Le Contre Courant (9 Quai Thomas, GPS: 48.6715° N, 1.8558° W) is consistently recommended by locals for excellent oysters and seafood at fair prices.
+Lunch: Le Contre Courant (9 Quai Thomas, GPS: 48.6715° N, 1.8558° W) is consistently recommended by locals for excellent oysters and seafood at fair prices.
 The plateau de fruits de mer for two is generous and costs around €45.
-The restaurant is small and fills quickly—arrive early or reserve.
+Arrive early or reserve.

 Alternative: La Mère Champlain (near the port) has been serving oysters since 1888.
-It's more touristy but the quality is good, and the history is real.
+More touristy but the quality is good, and the history is real.

 Tides